You can only visit Gramvousa Beach if you’re visiting the much more famous Balos beach and lagoon, a short distance down the Crete coast.

 You can only reach Gramvousa beach on the boat to Balos beach, which calls at Gramvousa, allowing you around two hours there.
 Ideally you would be able to spend longer at both Balos and Gramvousa, but sadly there’s no flexibility with the Balos boat trip schedules.
 It’s still one of the best Crete boat trips, and you get to see somewhere so special you otherwise would never see.

 The boat moors at the corner of Gramvousa Bay, a five-minute walk away from the beach.
 Disembarkation is very easy, down the ship stairs then along the boat ramp onto sandy stony ground.
-It’s a short walk from there to the beach, along a slightly undulating path with a few rocks along the way.
+It’s a short walk from there to Gramvousa Beach, along a slightly undulating path with a few rocks along the way.

 Things to do on Gramvousa Island Crete

-You have two hours.
+You have a couple of hours on the island of Gramvousa.
 Sometimes a little less, depending on the Balos ferry schedules.
 You have two choices.

 The first is to relax on one of the most beautiful beaches on the planet, possibly paddling, swimming or snorkeling in that gorgeous pristine water.